Economic and Social Rights

-In 2020, HRMI conducted our expert survey in the following 34 countries and territories:
+In 2020, HRMI produced data from our expert survey for the following 33 countries and territories:

-The 2020 dataset will be released in June 2020.
-Explore our 2019 data by visiting the HRMI Rights Tracker.
+Explore our 2020 data by visiting the HRMI Rights Tracker.

 To learn more about how we produce this data, please see our civil and political rights methodology.